 - WordPress Experts – this is another Facebook group related to PHP & WordPress.

-- WordPress Help for Beginners – a good place for beginner level WordPress users, where they can ask questions.
+- WordPress Help for Beginners – it’s a good place for beginner level WordPress users, where they can ask questions.

 - WordPress, SEO & Internet Questions – a good place for questions related to WordPress & SEO.